What is the research study about?

 What if I want to withdraw from the research study?

 If you decide to withdraw your consent, the information that has already been collected will be kept.
 This will help the researchers to ensure that the results of the research can be measured properly.
-If you would like all the information about you destroyed, then please inform the researchers either in writing or by telephone (details are provided at the end of this form)..
+If you would like all the information about you removed entirely, then please inform the researchers either in writing or by telephone (details are provided at the end of this form).
 If you choose to withdraw, from the study – the researchers will not access your information through linkage to other health registries or send any follow-up emails or reminders.

 Your decision not to participate or to withdraw from the study, will not affect your relationship with UNSW Sydney, or any state/territory health department, or clinical or community service.

 The information you provide is personal information for the purposes of the Privacy and Personal Information Protection Act 1998 (NSW).
 You have the right of access to personal information held about you by the University, the right to request correction and amendment of it, and the right to make a compliant about a breach of the Information Protection Principles as contained in the PPIP Act.
 Further information on how the University protects personal information is available in the UNSW Privacy Management Plan.